-- 3.1 A person or company who is required under Section 2.1 of this Instrument to file a report shall, within 10 days from the day on which the person or company enters into the agreement, arrangement or understanding described in Section 2.1 of this Instrument, or such shorter period as may be prescribed, file a report in the form prescribed for insider reports under securities legislation disclosing the existence and material terms of the agreement, arrangement or understanding. - 3.2 A person or company who is required under Section 2.3 of this Instrument to file a report shall, within 10 days, or such shorter period as may be prescribed, from the effective date of this Instrument, file a report in the form prescribed for insider reports under securities legislation disclosing the existence and material terms of the agreement, arrangement or understanding.
+- 3.1 A person or company who is required under Section 2.1 of this Instrument to file a report shall, within 10 days from the day on which the person or company enters into, materially amends or terminates, as the case may be, the agreement, arrangement or understanding described in Section 2.1 of this Instrument, or such shorter period as may be prescribed, file a report in the form prescribed for insider reports under securities legislation disclosing the existence and material terms of the agreement, arrangement or understanding. - 3.2 A person or company who is required under Section 2.3 of this Instrument to file a report shall, within 10 days, or such shorter period as may be prescribed, from the effective date of this Instrument, file a report in the form prescribed for insider reports under securities legislation disclosing the existence and material terms of the agreement, arrangement or understanding. - 3.3 A person or company who is required under Section 2.4 of this Instrument to file a report shall, within 10 days, or such shorter period as may be prescribed, from the date the person or company most recently became an insider, file a report in the form prescribed for insider reports under securities legislation disclosing the existence and material terms of the agreement, arrangement or understanding.